Yann77/auctions-spike/README.md

 # START
-To run the project use 'npm i' then 'npm start' then go to 'localhost:3000'
+To run the project use 'npm i' then 'npm start' then go to 'localhost:3000' on multiple tabs so you can test auction spike with different user names.

 # AuctionsSpike